iandavidson/port-scanner/README.md

 # port-scanner Java based Multi-threaded Port Scanner

 ## Use cases:
-- Kick off port scan at IP addresses (that you own) for specific ports and port ranges (to be scanned for each IP address).
+- Kick off port scan event at IP addresses (that you own) for specific ports and port ranges (to be scanned for each IP address).
 Then hit endpoint to get results.
     - User makes POST request endpoint, providing IP, List<Port> and List<PortRange> in body.
     - Application kicks off process of scanning all provided ports at IP
     - GET endpoint is available to show results and if task is complete
+- Look up previously requested event, by Id
+    - Response include the following:
+      - Raw Scan Results
+      - Original specification (what was requested initially)
+      - Meter:
+        - time taken

 ## How it works